pmcharrison/psynet-mirror/docs/tutorials/internationalization.rst

    supported_locales = ['en', 'de', 'nl']

--  The ability for the participant to change the translation during the experiment
+-  The ability for the participant to change the language during the experiment

 ::